19 year old picks presidential nomination papers from EC

 Kaweesa also says that he hopes to raise the 20 million shillings nomination fees from well-wishers.

-Each of the aspirants is required to collect 100 signatures from every district to support their nomination.
+Each of the aspirants is among other requirement required to collect 100 signatures from every district to support their nomination.

 “I have always scored less because the voters did not believe in me after looking at my physical disability forgetting that my inner ability is not like the physical one”, Mutyaba says.